 what I do, and what I think any good coach should do, is to

 give your kids the best possible chance to be successful.

-some big-time pro football coach.
-I'm concerned about the
+like some big-time pro football coach.
+I'm concerned about

-team and all the kids, as well as our representation of our
+team performance, as well as our representation of our

 parents and school.
 I am concerned about bringing success to

 our program and having the kids have fun playing football.

 If we have a standout athlete, he will stand out big-time.

 If we don't, the team hopefully will still stand out because